Personal Story

 Childhood

-I was privileged to spend much of my time growing up out on the lands and waters alongside parents who are passionate about justice and land-based learning, and an extended family that has taught me about the deep and reciprocal relationships with our territory and plant and animal kin that enable us all to thrive.
+Jess was privileged to spend much of their time growing up out on the lands and waters alongside parents who are passionate about justice and land-based learning, and an extended family that has taught them about the deep and reciprocal relationships with their territory and the plant and animal kin that enable us all to thrive.

 Schooling

-After several years at the Bella Bella Community School and approximately 8 years of homechooling, I completed my secondary education at Victoria High School and moved on to an undergraduate in English at the University of Victoria.
-I completed most of a Master of Arts in English at UVic before dropping out to focus my energy on fighting pipelines.
+After being homeschooled for the majority of their elementary and high school years, Jess completed their secondary education at Victoria High School and moved on to complete an undergraduate in English at the University of Victoria.
+They completed most of a Master of Arts in English at UVic before dropping out to focus their energy on fighting pipelines.

-In addition to my post-secondary studies, I've also completed training in areas including facilitation, negotiation, conflict resolution, strategic planning, non-profit management, and professional fundraising.
+In addition to their post-secondary studies, they have also completed training in areas including facilitation, negotiation, conflict resolution, strategic planning, non-profit management, and professional fundraising.

 Career

-Beyond my work at Qqs, I've served 2 terms on Heiltsuk Tribal Council, including a number of external appointments to regional boards and committees on behalf of our Nation.
+Beyond their non-profit work, Jess served 2 terms on Heiltsuk Tribal Council, including a number of external appointments to regional boards and committees on behalf of the Heiltsuk Nation.